OliverAbdulrahim/linux-for-blade-14/README.md

 [download a snapshot of this repository's main branch](https://github.com/OliverAbdulrahim/linux-for-blade-14/archive/refs/heads/main.zip) and extract it.

-Next, build the `tar.gz` archive by running the following command.
+Next, build the archive by running the following command:

 ```shell
 sh linux-fixes-blade-14/scripts/offline-update-generate.sh
 ```

+Follow the on-screen instructions, which will guide you through the process.

 If you're using Windows, you can run this shell script with [Windows Subsystem For Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/faq).

-Once complete, transfer this archive to an external drive, flash drive, or memory card.
+Once complete, you'll send up with a `tar.gz` archive at the directory "linux-for-blade-14/out". transfer this archive to an external drive, flash drive, or memory card.

 ```shell
 # Replace directory with a path within your removable media